Boating History

 Lake Balaton is home to a number of unique and historic boats.
 As early as 1753, the Festetics family built a salt cargo ship that carried 12 wagons of salt to Keszthely.
 In 1797, György Festetics created the Phönix, a grand 31.5-meter ship with a 50-member crew, used as a luxury yacht for royal guests.

 Cruising began in earnest in 1846 with the first paddle-wheel steamer, connecting Balatonfüred to other towns like Keszthely and Alsóörs.
-In 1866, the Sürgöny newspaper announced Queen Elisabeth’s planned visit to Balatonfüred.
-Though she never came, the buzz led to new castles, railway stations and elegant boats being prepared for her stay.
+These early vessels soon became symbols of progress and elegance along the lake.
+When the Sürgöny newspaper announced Queen Elisabeth’s planned visit to Balatonfüred in 1866, excitement swept across the region.
+Although the Queen never arrived, the preparations brought new castles, stylish railway stations and refined steamships, shaping the lake’s early golden age of travel.